port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/dynamic-permissions.md

       "queries": {
         "query_name": {
           "rules": [
-              # Your rule/s logic here
+              // Your rule(s) logic here
             ],
             "combinator": "and"
         }
       },
       "conditions": [
-        # A jq query resulting in a boolean value (allowed/not-allowed to execute)
+        // A jq query resulting in a boolean value (allowed/not-allowed to execute) ]
-      ]
     }
     #highlight-end